mdfarhankc/Fizzy-notes/README.md

-# FRIZZY NOTES - Cool Notes
+# FIZZY NOTES - Cool Notes

 **This project is made in part of learning MERN Stack using typescript.**